-The Poultry Club of Great Britain is committed to safe recruitment policies and practices for paid staff, trustees and volunteers.
-This may include CRB disclosures for staff and volunteers, ensuring references are taken up and adequate training on Safeguarding is provided for staff and volunteers.
+The PCGB is committed to safer recruitment policies and practices for paid staff, trustees and volunteers.
+This may include CRB disclosures for staff and volunteers, ensuring references are taken up and adequate safeguarding training is provided for staff and trustees.